suzwig/suzwig.github.io/save-the-date.md

 # Save the Date: August 2nd, 2025! :D

 [Click here](https://docs.google.com/forms/d/e/1FAIpQLSeZ8H52jUqlcatsEYVnrIcFLwCbn2oKvupe7Xkpm5zCgeXAKA/viewform?usp=dialog) to RSVP for our Wedding in Chicago before March 17th, 2025 so we have headcount and can get planning!
+Please note that our wedding celebration is for guest 18 years and older only.

 ## Celebration in Germany